tommyleo/speedyflight/README.md

 Web reference: http://vrbrain.wordpress.com/vr-microbrain/

-## Warning, this is a beta version, do not fly and remove the propeller, it only proves the configuration of VRBrain with the GCS
+## Warning, this is a beta version, do not fly and remove the propeller, it only proves the configuration of VR μBrain with the GCS

 # Sensors